A Guide to Basic Photo Editing with Photoshop

 The Brightness bar controls how light or dark the image is.
 Drag the arrow to the right and the image gets lighter, and drag it to the left to make it darker.
 When used alone, the brightness option doesn’t always produce the best results.
 Often times the image will appear washed out if it’s too bright, and too faded when it’s darkened.
 This is where the Contrast option comes into play.

 The Contrast bar controls the difference ratio between colors.
 For example, if you make an image darker using the Brightness bar, it will darken everything, if you make an image darker using the Contrast bar, it will darken the existing dark areas and brighten the light areas.
 Also, the Contrast bar increases the boldness of the colors in the image.
-So, if you slide the arrow to the right, the image will become more colorful and bold.
+So, if you slide the arrow to the right, the image will become more colorful and defined.
 If you slide the arrow to the left, the image will become more grey and flat.

 Using these two options in conjunction is the best way to get your desired results.
 The numeric value can be useful if you like the settings and wish to apply the same amount to a different photo.
 If you keep these written down you can be sure you are getting the same results each time they are entered.

-Another very useful tool when editing photographs is the Color Balance Tool.
+Another very useful tool is Color Balance.
 Like with the Brightness/Contrast option, go to Image > Adjustments > Color Balance.
 This will bring up a window similar to the Brightness/Contrast window, except now there are three bars to be adjusted instead of two.
 You’ll also notice that a color is listed on either side of the bars, such as Cyan to Red and Yellow to Blue.
 If, for example, you wish to add more blue to your photo, you can drag the arrow towards the word blue, and Photoshop will automatically distribute a blue hue into your photo.
 All of the colors can be mixed and matched for better results.
 For example, if I wish to create brown, I will need to combine various amounts of green, red and yellow.

 This tool also comes in handy if you have a black and white photograph that you wish to add color to.
 It is important to note, however, that if you have a black and white photo, you can’t give it back its original colors with photoshop (not easily anyway), but with the color balance tool, you can give it a sense of color that makes it look even better.